 - With an acute calcaneal fracture, the athlete will have difficulty putting weight on the foot.

-- A calcaneal stress fracture will have symptoms of heel pain, but it will have come on gradually where the patient cannot pinpoint a specific event that caused the injury.
+- A calcaneal stress fracture will have symptoms of heel pain, but it will come on gradually when the patient cannot pinpoint a specific event that caused the injury.

 What is a Calcaneal fracture?